 DEVELOPER_NREL_KEY.
 This does not affect operation in any way.
 A future patch will remove the warning.

 Some users may experience issues with running the CLI from within the project directory.
-Try moving to a higher directory and using absolute paths to the feature_file (-f) and scenario CSV (-s).
+Try moving to a higher directory and using absolute or relative paths to the feature_file (-f) and scenario CSV (-s).